Committees of the Technical Council

 There is a PES technical committee for most aspects of the electric power industry.
 These committee play an integral role in the development of IEEE Standards and have a major impact within the industry.
 The PES Committee structure was reorganized in 2016 - you can view information regarding this change by reviewing the PES Technical Committee Reorganization summary page.

 Follow the links below to learn more about a specific committee.
-To see the annual report for a committee click on the Annual Report link.
+To see annual reports for a committee, click on the Annual Report link.

 To find more resources and tools related to Technical Committee work, please view the "Resources" page linked here.